RuikeWu/ruikewu.github.io/contents/home.md

 #### Email
-Feel free to reach me at wuruike[at]mail.sufe.edu.cn.
+Feel free to reach me at wuruike[at]mail.shufe.edu.cn.

 #### Address
 No.777 Guoding Road, Shanghai University of Finance and Economics, Shanghai, 200433,  China.